CSC207-UofT/course-project-group-051/src/phase2/design_document.md

 As mentioned in the Liskov Substitution subsection, our program needs definitions for a current and opposing user.
 By adding interactors in `package.userbuilders`, the responsibility of user entities is purely informational, while the controllers are only providing functionality that directly applies to the user interface.
-Code smells of duplicate code are also easily eliminated when using this patter, as each build has separate subclasses.
+Code smells of duplicate code are also easily eliminated when using this pattern, as each build has separate subclasses.

+### Singleton Design Pattern
+This pattern is used to facilitate the use of our `package.database`, via class `ControllerFactory`.
+This class ensures only a single instantiation of `DataBaseAccess` is created, therefore adding security to the retrieval and updating of data.
+The singleton instantiation of type `DataBaseAccess` is then used with our simple factory implementation, using the accessor methods within the scope of class `DataBaseAccess`.
+This pattern is integral to the code organization of the project, since it determines the flow of data from entities to user interface.

 ## Progress Report
 Our team developed more civil and productive communication, while respecting the abilities and constraints of each